DR-developer98/Code-Breakers-Game---3rd-CI-Portfolio-Project-Python-/README.md

 <li id="US3">As a player, I want to know how many attempts I have remaining, so that I can plan my strategy within the game’s constraints.</li>
 <li id="US4">As an experienced player, I want to be able to adjust the code length and difficulty level, so that the game becomes more challenging and I can improve my skills.
 </li>
+<li id="US5">As a player, I want to see a leaderboard so that I can compare my performance with others, track my improvement, and feel motivated to refine my strategy.</li>
 </ol>

 <h2 style="color: darkorange">Flowchart</h2>